sbonchev/svg-crypto/README.md

 - 24h {symbol} - Same logic as the /api/{symbol}/24hAvgPrice endpoint by Get24hAvgPrice
 - SMA {symbol} {n} {p} [{s}] - Same logic as the /api/{symbol}/SimpleMovingAverage endpoint by GetSimpleMovingAvgAsync

-### 4. Vsg.Web.Api HTTP API implemented in BianceCryptoController which can accept and return both XML and JSON ( depending on Content-Type Header ) with the following endpoints:
+### 4. Vsg.Web.Api HTTP API implemented in BianceCryptoController which can accept and return both XML and JSON ( depending on Content-Type Header ) with the following endpoints working with JWT authorization:
 * 4.1.
 GET /api/{symbol}/24hAvgPrice - Returns the average price for the last 24h of data in the database ( or the oldest available, if 24h of data is not available )
 {symbol} - The symbol average price is being calculated for
 * 4.2.
 GET /api/{symbol}/SimpleAvgMoving?n={numberOfDataPoints}&p={timePeriod}&s=[startDateTime] - Return the current Simple Moving average of the symbol's price ( More info: Investopedia)